Scattering of coherent states on a single artificial atom: Introduction

 \section{Introduction}

 In recent years, the field of circuit quantum electrodynamics\cite{clarke08,schoelkopf08} (circuit QED) has become one of the most promising platforms in the study of light-matter interaction.
 One of the most important breakthroughs in this field was the achievement of strong coupling between light and matter, or microwave photons and Josephson-based artificial atoms \cite{blais04, wallraff04}.
 Since then, many experiments have been carried out within the framework of superconducting circuits\cite{schuster05,schuster07,majer07,houck07,fink08}, revealing a wide variety of novel quantum phenomena.
 Most of these experiments share a common feature, namely the interaction between artificial atoms and isolated modes of the electromagnetic field in a cavity.
 Within circuit QED, there is now a growing interest in studying propagating fields interacting with artificial atoms, due to \textit{e.g.} its potential interest in Condensed Matter~\cite{LeHur11} and all-optical quantum information ~\cite{knill01}.
-Theoretically, coherent coupling between a superconducting qubit and a one dimensional continuum of modes was discussed some time ago\cite{shen05, shen05b}, and there exists now a growing number of experiments investigating this system\cite{Astafiev10, AstafievPRL2010, AbdumalikovPRL2010, AbdumalikovPRL2011,hoi11, hoi12, Hoi122, Hoi123}.
+Theoretically, coherent coupling between an atom or superconducting qubit and a one dimensional continuum of modes has been discussed since some time ago\cite{shen05, shen05b, PhysRevA.73.043613, PhysRevA.82.063816, PhysRevA.85.043832, PhysRevA.85.023817}, and there exists now a growing number of experiments investigating this system in a circuit QED setup\cite{Astafiev10, AstafievPRL2010, AbdumalikovPRL2010, AbdumalikovPRL2011,hoi11, hoi12, Hoi122, Hoi123}.

 In this manuscript we report on an in-depth microscopic description of the coherent coupling between a field propagating through an open transmission line and a superconducting artificial atom based on the single Cooper-pair box (SCB) \cite{bouchiat98,nakamura99,makhlin07,lehnert03,gunnarsson05,But87,Duty04}.
 In more detail, we analyze the so-called transmon regime \cite{koch07,houck07} and study the photon transport properties of this system according to different approximations.
 On the one hand, in the two-level approximation, and under certain conditions, the qubit behaves as a saturable mirror \cite{shen05, shen05b}.
 On the other hand, including a second excited state of the transmon, we can effectively make the medium transparent for the incident photons using a coherent control field on resonance with this second transition.
 Finally, we also discuss how the the photon antibunching observed in the reflected field is reduced by finite temperature and finite detection bandwidth.
 Our theoretical predictions are in full agreement with recent experiments~\cite{hoi11,hoi12,Hoi123}.